docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 **Returns**

-A value appropriate for the type of the property (see “Property propertyValueType attribute” on page 138).
+A value appropriate for the type of the property (see "Property propertyValueType attribute" on page 138).